getodk/xlsform-offline/README.md

 1. Install [Python 2.7](https://www.python.org/downloads/)
     * If you are on Windows, you must install the 32 bit version.
 For Ubunut Linux, python 2.7 is installed by default.
-1. Install Python packages: ``pip install pyinstaller wxpython pyxform``
+1. Install Python packages:
+    * macOS/Windows: ``pip install pyinstaller wxpython pyxform``
+    * Linux (Ubunut 16.04):
+      - Uninstall older version of wxPython (as it is installed bydefault )  ```sudo pip uninstall wxPython```
+      - Uninstall older version of wxPython-common ```sudo pip uninstall wxPython-common```
+      - Simple ```pip install wxPython``` will not work as per this [post](https://stackoverflow.com/questions/47246947/not-able-to-install-new-wxpython) as it will generate compilation errors, thus, easiest way to install wxpython is by using command ```sudo pip install -U -f https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ubuntu-16.04 wxPython``` that has archives path.
 1. Install packaging utilities
     * macOS: ``brew install unix2dos``
     * Windows: [upx](https://upx.github.io/)
-    * Linux (Ubunut 16.04):
-      - Uninstall older version of wxPython  ```sudo pip uninstall wxPython```
-      - Uninstall older version of wxPython-common ```sudo pip uninstall wxPython-common```
-      - Simple ```pip install wxPython``` will not work as per this [post](https://stackoverflow.com/questions/47246947/not-able-to-install-new-wxpython) as it will generate compilation errors, thus, easiest way to install wxpython is by using command ```sudo pip install -U -f https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ubuntu-16.04 wxPython``` that has archives path.

 ## Run